stefanvstein/testify/README.md

 <img align="right" src="robby.jpg" width="150" height="150">

-Your `comment` became a usable snippet of code!
+Your `comment` expression became a usable snippet of code!
-**Testify** turns these comments into automatically evaluated scripts, while still remaining embedded as a comment within your code.
+**Testify** turns these comments into automatically evaluated scripts, while still remaining embedded as comments within your code.
-You rename the `comment` to `test-comment` and evaluate `(eval-in-ns 'your-namespace)` to automate re-evaluation.
+You rename the `comment` to `test-comment` and evaluate them with `(eval-in-ns 'your-namespace)`.

 Perhaps you want to evaluate these comments as example based tests.
+It's cumbersome to transform comment expressions to traditional tests.
+Use Testify from your test case, and let your commented code remain.
+The `test-comment` is just another macro, ignoring its body, that `eval-in-ns` and its siblings recognize.

 [![Clojars Project](https://img.shields.io/clojars/v/org.clojars.vstein/testify.svg)](https://clojars.org/org.clojars.vstein/testify)
 ## Background